PanupatC/CustomHUD/README.md

 Original addon can be found at [Syllendel/CustomHUD](https://github.com/Syllendel/CustomHUD)

-Tested on, Ashita 3 @Wings server.
+Tested on Ashita 3 @Wings server.

 ## Extended features

 ### Target HP gauge

-This gauge should show up when you select other players or monsters.
-Name, hpp% and distance can be turned off in `themes/default/theme_settings.json`
+The gauge should display when you target other players or mobs with hp/Name, hpp% and distance can be turned off in `themes/default/theme_settings.json`

 Can be toggled on/off with `/hud tg` (tg for Target Gauge)